 White balance is measured in Kelvin degrees and usually adjusted by a piece of white paper or using preset modes (Sunny, Cloudy, Tungsten, Halogen etc.).

 Now make sure that you have set the maximum bitrate that your phone can shoot and memory card can store (test it empirically).

-Also there is Focus peaking feature (areas that are in focus are highlighted on the display which might be important for small screens) and Zebra tool (black and white striped patterns showing overexposed areas of the image) in apps.
-These tools are for adjustments only; they won’t appear in final video.
+Also, there is Focus peaking feature (areas that are in focus are highlighted on the display which might be important for small screens) and Zebra tool (black and white striped patterns showing overexposed areas of the image) in apps.
+These tools are for adjustments only; they won’t appear in a final video.

 The audio matters as much as the video.